Guest Blogging Guidelines For Coaches

 Use these guidelines to make sure your comments are attention getting and have value.

 Create a value comment that gives you authority as an expert.
-Write a paragraph adding some information that may have been missed or even make a correction (politely of course).
+Write a paragraph adding some information that may have been missed or even make a polite correction.

 3. Don't ramble on: Keep your comment short and to the point.
 This is a request for a comment not a full article.
 If appropriate your comment can link to a fuller article on the subject.

 4. Be respectful: Even if you strongly disagree with an article or another comment, be polite and respectful adding information rather than make the author wrong.
-Robust conversation is fine but nasty comments are not a good look for you as a professional.
+Robust conversation is fine but nasty comments or put downs are not a good look.

 100% Satisfaction or Your Money Back